 - Spend the afternoon shopping in one of the several indoor malls

-- Dinner in town center
+- Dinner in Bergen city center

-- breakfast at or near hotel
+- Breakfast at or near hotel

 - Morning fjord tour

 Bergen Itinerary – Day 3